TheBeaconCrafter/untis-notifier/README.md

 - **Real-time notifications**: The system sends notifications to users whenever there is a change in their schedule.
 - **Customizable notifications**: Users can choose which types of events they want to be notified about and how they want to receive the notifications (e.g., Discord Webhooks, Slack Webhooks).

+**⚠️ IMPORTANT ⚠️** This project was built and tested on Node JS version v20.17.0.
+It may fail to run on older/newer versions.

 ## Quick Install:
 1. Clone the repository:
    ```bash